 Charmander is the most popular Pokémon in Brazil, Chile, and Peru.
 The rare, versatile Eevee is the most uniquely popular Pokémon in four countries — Denmark, Finland, Latvia, and Lithuania, with searches for these Pokémon occurring at twice the rate it does globally.

-I must say, we were disappointed that Bulbasaur didn’t make it to the top 10, considering it heads up our list of best Pokémon toys for kids but I guess not everyone is a fan of the Seed Pokémon.
+I must say, we were disappointed that Bulbasaur didn’t make it to the top 10, considering it heads up our list of best Pokémon plush toys I guess not everyone is a fan of the Seed Pokémon, but you can get to color him in as he is included in our list Pokémon coloring pages that we produced.

 Looking closely at each continent can show more regional favorites.